 - 4. The Rule applies to credit institutions, as defined in Article 2(1) of the Act. - 5.
-In drafting this Rule, the Authority has been guided by the Guidelines on Outsourcing Arrangements (EBA/GL/2019/02), issued by the European Banking Authority ('EBA') on the 25 February 2019 (hereinafter referred to for the purposes of this Rule as the 'EBA Guidelines'). - 5A.
-Credit institutions shall also, taking into account their size, nature, scale and complexity and on a best effort basis, refer to the Guidance on Technology Arrangements, ICT and Security Risk Management, and Outsourcing Arrangements. - 6.
-This Rule specifies the internal governance arrangements, including sound risk management, that credit institutions shall implement when they outsource activities or services, in particular with regard to the outsourcing of material services or activities.
+In drafting this Rule, the Authority has been guided by the Guidelines on Outsourcing Arrangements (EBA/GL/2019/02), issued by the European Banking Authority ('EBA') on the 25 February 2019 (hereinafter referred to for the purposes of this Rule as the 'EBA Guidelines'). - 6.
+This Rule specifies the internal governance arrangements, including sound risk management, that credit institutions shall implement when they outsource activities or services, in particular with regard to the outsourcing of material services or activities. - 7.
+Credit institutions as defined in Article 2(1) of the Act shall comply with this Rule on a solo basis, sub-consolidated basis and consolidated basis.
+The application on a solo basis might be waived by the Authority under Article 21 of Directive 2013/36/EU (the "CRD") or Article 109(1) of the CRD in

-- 7. Credit institutions as defined in Article 2(1) of the Act shall comply with this Rule on a solo basis, sub-consolidated basis and consolidated basis.
-The application on a solo basis might be waived by the Authority under Article 21 of Directive 2013/36/EU (the "CRD") or Article 109(1) of the CRD in conjunction with Article 7 of Regulation (EU) No 575/2013 ("the CRR").
+- conjunction with Article 7 of Regulation (EU) No 575/2013 ("the CRR").
 Institutions subject to the CRD shall comply with this Directive and this Rule on a consolidated and sub-consolidated basis as set out in Article 21 and Articles 108 to 110 of the CRD. - 8.
 To this effect, credit institutions shall review and amend accordingly existing outsourcing arrangements with a view to ensuring that these are compliant with this Rule.
-Where the review of outsourcing arrangements of material services or activities is not finalised by 31 December 2021, credit institutions shall inform the Authority of that fact, including the measures planned to complete the review or the possible exit strategy.
+Where the review of outsourcing arrangements of material services or activities is not finalised by 31 December 2021, credit institutions shall inform the Authority of that fact, including the measures planned to complete the review or the possible exit strategy. - 8A.
+The requirements of this Rule are without prejudice to the requirements of Regulation (EU) 2022/2554 (the "DORA Regulation") insofar as they relate to contractual arrangements on the use of Information and Communication Technology (ICT) services provided by ICT Third Party Providers (TPPs), in line with, and as defined by, the DORA Regulation.
+In case of any conflict between these outsourcing requirements and the requirements emanating from the DORA Regulation on contractual arrangements on the use of ICT services provided by TPPs, the requirements of the DORA Regulation shall prevail.